oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_custom.md

 ![](./images/agent1.png)

-Unlike standard mode, IP address and port are no longer required fields.
-You can still manage the node if they are left empty.
-For local nodes, do not fill these two fields.
-For cloud servers or other nodes with a fixed public IPv4 address, you can fill them in.
-If they are left empty, only the `Network Type` option `No Port Mapping` is supported later.
-If filled in, the `Network Type` options are the same as standard mode.
+Unlike standard mode, in Agent mode:

+- `IP Address`
+- `Port`

+These two fields are no longer required.
+The node can be managed normally even if they are left empty.

+**Local nodes / home broadband nodes / NAT network nodes** should leave IP address and port empty.

+**Cloud servers / servers with a fixed IPv4 address** can fill them in normally.

+Note:

+- If `IP Address` and `Port` are left empty, only `No Port Mapping` is supported for `Network Type` later.
+- If filled in, all `Network Type` options are the same as standard mode.

 ![](./images/agent2.png)

-After clicking Save, you can see the command generation button in `Connection Configuration`.
-Once saved, the node token is fixed.
-If you need to update the token, you must delete and re-add the node, and all configuration must be filled again.
-So do not leak the token.
+After clicking Save, you can see the command generation button in the `Connection Configuration` section.

+Important:

+- After saving, the system generates and locks the `Token` for this node.
+- The token cannot be refreshed or changed independently.
+- If the token is leaked, you must:
+  1. Delete the current node
+  2. Re-add the node
+  3. Re-fill all configuration

+Keep the token safe and do not leak it.

 ![](./images/agent3.png)